 -

-Repair or replace the inner tube.
+Repair or replace the camera.
 If the hole is small, clean the area and apply a patch.
 If it's badly damaged, it's best to install a new inner tube.

 -

-Reassemble everything.
-Insert the inner tube into the tire, tighten the wheel, and reinflate it to the recommended pressure.
+Put everything back together.
+Insert the tube into the tire, tighten the tire tightly, and reinflate it to the recommended pressure.

 Wheel adjustment and alignment